 In a loaded week with several contention-dependent candidates, the best bet was the World’s Largest Outdoor Cocktail Party.
 That was before Florida lost to Kentucky, effectively eliminating them from SEC and playoff contention.

-If Michigan and Michigan State avoid stumbles prior to their game in Week 6, the Spartans should host GameDay for the first time since Oregon visited in 2015.
-ESPN hasn’t picked a Wolverines-Spartans game in East Lansing since 1999.
+With Michigan and Michigan State avoiding stumbles prior to their game in Week 6, the Spartans hosted GameDay for the first time since Oregon visited in 2015.

 Location: Cheney, Wash.

 If Kentucky defeated Georgia in Week 7 and was undefeated entering Week 10, they would’ve been a lock to host GameDay when Tennessee visits.
 That didn’t happen, leaving Week 10 ripe for an FCS game.
 And there was one obvious candidate: Montana State at Eastern Washington.

 The show has never been to Cheney, Wash., nor has it ever visited any Big Sky program, or visited a site in which a Big Sky team was the road team for that matter.
 It would be the first FCS game at a campus site since 2019 (South Dakota State).